cylejaimey/H-EHE-SOC-ALU_JaimeyvanderPol_123456/README.md

 Project templates and materials for the VHDL ALU assignment.

+# Courses

+This library is used in the following coures:

+ - DIG2-V
+ - DIG2-MC-V
+ - D-H-ESE-SOC

+Please contact the lecturer of your course when the course you attend is not mentioned here.

 ## Disclaimer
 Project templates and materials for the VHDL ALU assignment in SOC class is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; Without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.